coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 Err.Configuration.QueueReports = true;
 ```

-If you want to control queue size (default is 10 reports) or the number of upload attempts (default is 3 per report) you need to configure codeRR like this:
+If you want to control queue size (default is 10 reports) or the number of upload attempts (default is 3 per report) you need to configure Coderr like this:

 ```csharp
 // Initialization